Granola-Team/mina-indexer/README.md

 #### Regression Tests

-To invoke the regression test suite, the directory '/mnt/mina-indexer-dev' must exist.
+To invoke the [regression test suite](/tests/regression.bash), the directory `/mnt/mina-indexer-dev` must exist.

-This is on '/mnt' because the testing code may download large volumes of test data, and placing on '/mnt' gives an opportunity to use different storage volumes from one's build directory.
-(Set `VOLUMES_DIR` environment variable if you want to replace '/mnt' with another path.)

 To quickly perform regression tests, which check for new bugs in existing features after updates, use: